OlenaOKushnir/Moon-installation/README.md

 ## Useful commands for minikube:
    * `./minikube version`
    * `./minikube status`
-   * `./minikube dashboard`
-   #it will be accessible outside at [IP of machine where Minikube installed]:30000),
-   #but sometimes you have to wait a couple of seconds
+   * `./minikube dashboard` - it will be accessible outside at [IP of machine where Minikube installed]:30000), but sometimes you have to wait a couple of seconds

  ## Useful commands for kubectl:
     * `kubectl get nodes`